moveit/moveit.ros.org/support/index.markdown

 ### Developer Discussions

-For discussion of development, maintenance, testing, and releases see the [Discoure](http://discourse.ros.org/c/moveit-developers) category.
-This location is not for MoveIt! users questions or application to specific robots.
+For discussion of future development, maintenance, testing, and releases see the [Discourse](http://discourse.ros.org/c/moveit-developers) category.
+This location is not for MoveIt! users questions or specific robot application questions.